World War III: Cold War

+In 2004, commentator Norman Podhoretz proposed that the Cold War, lasting from the surrender of the Axis powers until the fall of the Berlin Wall, might rightly be called World War III.
+However, the majority of historians hold that World War III would have to be a worldwide "war in which large forces from many countries fought" and a war that "involves most of the principal nations of the world".
+The Cold War was termed as such due to a lack of direct action by the two main belligerents, the United States and the Soviet Union, out of fear that a nuclear war would possibly destroy humanity.
+In his book Secret Weapons of the Cold War, Bill Yenne concludes that the military superpower standoff from the 1940s through to 1991 was not World War III.

 Korean War: 25 June 1950 – 27 July 1953

 The Korean War was a war between two coalitions fighting for control over the Korean Peninsula: a communist coalition including North Korea, the People's Republic of China, and the Soviet Union, and a capitalist coalition including South Korea, the United States and the United Nations Command.
 Many then believed that the conflict was likely to soon escalate into a full-scale war between the three countries, the U.S., the U.S.S.R., and China.
 CBS News war correspondent Bill Downs wrote in 1951, "To my mind, the answer is: Yes, Korea is the beginning of World War III.
 The brilliant landings at Inchon and the cooperative efforts of the American armed forces with the United Nations Allies have won us a victory in Korea.
 But this is only the first battle in a major international struggle which now is engulfing the Far East and the entire world."
 Downs afterwards repeated this belief on ABC Evening News while reporting on the USS Pueblo incident in 1968.
 Secretary of State Dean Acheson later acknowledged that the Truman administration was concerned about the escalation of the conflict and that General Douglas MacArthur warned him that a U.S.-led intervention risked a Soviet response.